 If you’re shopping for a new Android TV box, I encourage you to look beyond Amazon.
 You can often find good deals from the manufacturers themselves.
 Many don’t change the price as the US exchange rate fluctuates.

 Another solution is to look at retailers like Geekbuying or GearBest, which specialize in Android TV boxes.
 They ship directly from China, so shipping will take a week at minimum.
-However, if you’re not in a hurry, you can often get better prices from them than you could through Amazon.
+However, if you’re not in a hurry, you can often get better prices from them than through Amazon.

-A word of caution: Never buy a TV box at a county fair, flea market or any other type of temporary location.
-Also avoid buying an Android TV box that advertises “free TV” as it’s main selling point.
+A word of caution: Never buy a TV box at a county fair, flea market, or any other type of temporary location.
+Also, avoid buying an Android TV box that advertises “free TV” as its main selling point.

 The good news is that streaming is alive and well (and legal), despite all the changes that have happened over the last few years.
-It’s still possible to find an Android TV box that makes sense for Canadians, despite all of the challenges.
+It’s still possible to find an Android TV box that makes sense for Canadians, despite all the challenges.

-Hopefully this list will help point you in the right direction!
+Hopefully, this list will help point you in the right direction!